sdruskat/wssspe6-1-resosuma/slides.md

 Note:
 # - In a second step I havee then refined the model in the CSV
+# - Word of warning: all based on introspection, should be quantified, e.g., by a structured literature analysis

 ### Research software sustainability mapping v3